evanbergeron/lockfree-bdd/index.md

 Recall that in the BDD graphs, the value of a node is dependent on its childrens' values.
 In a DFS context, we compute the value of the children prior to the parent, making reduction straightforward.
 In BFS, we need two phases: an expansion and a reduction phase.

+Our final implementation uses the ite formulation of bfs, similar to [8].
+Our understanding is that this incurs more memory accesses than the more modern (op, node, node) implementations as in [4, 5, 6].
+We ultimately chose this approach because of its consistency with our dfs implementation, which allowed for a good deal of code reuse.

+We maintain a mapping from bdd_node triples to a final bdd_result.
+We maintain a dynamically-resized list for each variable.
+The elements of the list are 4-tuples: 3 bdd_ptrs (a key) and 1 bdd node (a result).

+Pseudocode is presented below.

+{% highlight c++ %}
+void bfs_expand(f, g, h) {
+  make new bdd_node r;
+  create_request(f, g, h, r);
+  for each varid
+    for each request of this varid
+      expand lo and hi, add to appropriate queue
+}
+{% endhighlight %}

+{% highlight c++ %}
+void bfs_reduce() {
+  for each varid, starting from the bottom
+    for each request of this varid
+      if either child is a forwarding node, grab the node they forward to
+      if lo == hi, make yourself a forwarding node to one of them
+      if your value is already in the unique table, forward to that
+      otherwise, insert into the unique_table
+}
+{% endhighlight %}

 ## Final Implementation

 Our implementation has two key data structures: